Geography of Montreal

-Montreal is the second largest city in Canada and the largest city in the province of Quebec, located along the Saint Lawrence River at its junction with the Ottawa River.
+Montreal is the second-largest city in Canada, after Toronto, and the largest city in the province of Quebec, located along the Saint Lawrence River at its junction with the Ottawa River.
 The city is geographically constrained, with the majority on the Island of Montreal in the Hochelaga Archipelago, and has several prominent features, including the eponymous Mount Royal.
 The region experiences four distinct seasons and is classified as a humid continental climate, with very cold and snowy winters and warm and humid summers.

 Geographic location

 Map of boroughs & neighbourhoods on the island of Montreal.

-Montreal is located in the southwest of the province of Quebec, approximately 275 km southwest of Quebec City, the provincial capital, and 167 km east of Ottawa, the federal capital.
-It also lies 502 km northeast of Toronto, 407 km northwest of Boston and 530 km directly north of New York City.
+Montreal is located in the southwest of the province of Quebec, approximately 275 km southwest of Quebec's provincial capital, Quebec City, and 167 km east of Canada's federal capital, Ottawa.
+It also lies 502 km northeast of Ontario's provincial capital, Toronto, 407 km northwest of Boston, Massachusetts, and 530 km directly north of New York City, United States.

 The city is located on the central and eastern portions of the Island of Montreal, the largest island in the Hochelaga Archipelago, at the confluence of the Saint Lawrence and Ottawa Rivers.
 The port of Montreal lies at one end of the Saint Lawrence Seaway, which is the river gateway that stretches from the Great Lakes into the Atlantic Ocean.
 Montreal is defined by its location in between the St. Lawrence river on its south, and by the Rivière des Prairies on its north.
 The city is named after the most prominent geographical feature on the island, a three-head hill called Mount Royal.

 Montreal is at the centre of the Montreal Metropolitan Community, and is bordered by the city of Laval to the north, Longueuil to the south, Repentigny to the east and the West Island municipalities to the west.
 The anglophone enclaves of Westmount, Montreal West, Hampstead, Côte Saint-Luc, the Town of Mount Royal and the francophone enclave Montreal East are all entirely surrounded by the city of Montreal.